Rijul-Negi/IBM-Cloud-Digital-Financial-Literacy-AI/README.md

 # IBM-Cloud-Digital-Financial-Literacy-AI

 ## Overview

-An AI Agent for Digital Financial Literacy, powered by RAG (Retrieval-Augmented  Generation), helps users understand and navigate essential financial tools and practices.
+*An AI Agent for Digital Financial Literacy, powered by RAG (Retrieval-Augmented  Generation), helps users understand and navigate essential financial tools and practices.*

-The Digital Financial Literacy AI is deployable on IBM Cloud Lite using watsonx.ai Prompt Lab and foundation models.
+*The Digital Financial Literacy AI is deployable on IBM Cloud Lite using watsonx.ai Prompt Lab and foundation models.*

-This Ai is layered over IBM Granite.
+*This Ai is layered over IBM Granite.*

 ## Features
-1. Friendly Guidance – Chat-based guidance for understanding Financial fraud, usage of UPI and understanding Finance.
+*1. Friendly Guidance – Chat-based guidance for understanding Financial fraud, usage of UPI and understanding Finance.*

-2. Free for All to Use – Runs entirely on IBM Cloud’s Lite plan, so there’s no cost involved.
+*2. Free for All to Use – Runs entirely on IBM Cloud’s Lite plan, so there’s no cost involved.*

-3. Design – Crafted with the intent to keep the AI's responses clear and helpful.
+*3. Design – Crafted with the intent to keep the AI's responses clear and helpful.*

-4. Easy Access – Can be added to websites, used through an API, or launched directly from IBM’s Prompt Lab.
+*4. Easy Access – Can be added to websites, used through an API, or launched directly from IBM’s Prompt Lab.*

 ## Usage
 You can interact with the AI via: